The Real Cost of the Digital Skills Gap for Your Business

 (Nexthink - Vanson Bourne)

-56% of employees believe that they don’t have the skills required today to master digital technologies
+56% of employees believe they don't have the skills required today to master digital technologies

 (Randstad)

-🍋 Put innovation back at the heart of your business
+Put innovation back at the center of your business